-This week I’m re-posting one of my first blog posts.
+This week I’m re-posting one of my first and favorite blog posts.
 It’s been off my site for several years as I wanted to make a few edits, and then I just never got around to re-posting it.
 Some of you may have read it in That Mighty Heart.

 My first ministry position was as a parish DRE in Clinton, Maryland.
 I was 23 when I started, and I honestly had no idea what I was doing.
 This essay is about my office at the parish, which I inherited from the matchless Sister Blanche Twigg, MHSH.
 The bookcases of Sr. Blanche’s office were lined with Little Rock Scripture Studies and Catechist Magazines, two publications I never dreamed that I would someday write for.
 What a beginning I had there, with co-workers who mentored me and parishioners who accepted me.
 What a place that was to be, sitting at Sr. Blanche’s desk!